scope3/FrontEnd/README.md

     * scenario/             --> Scenario Editing view and controller
     * template/             --> Contains placeholder for file generated during grunt build
 * karma.conf.js         --> config file for running unit tests with Karma
-* e2e-tests/            --> end-to-end protractor tests (WIP)
+* e2e-tests/            --> end-to-end protractor tests

 ## Testing

-Unit tests have been created for almost all modules in this project.
-End to end tests have not yet been developed.
+Unit tests have been created for all components.
+End to end tests have been developed to test application views.

 ### Running Unit Tests